IFPEN develops eco-efficient technological solutions to:

 "The market success enjoyed by the Alliance, the global leader in the field, is hinged around our experimental strengths built on pilot tests, technological developments (hydrodynamic study models) and advanced analytical tools, a pool of resources not found anywhere else in the world.
 The FCC Alliance’s framework contract was renewed at the beginning of 2019 for a period of 5 years."

 Anne-Claire Pierron, FCC project, IFPEN

-“New IMO regulations impose more restrictive specifications for marine fuels by 2020: their sulfur content will have to be below 0.5% in order to limit sulfur oxide (SOx) emissions, which are harmful to health.
+“New IMO regulations impose more restrictive specifications for marine fuels since 2020: their sulfur content is now below 0.5% in order to limit sulfur oxide (SOx) emissions, which are harmful to health.
 This should lead to a considerable improvement in air quality.
 These standards reinforce the need for residue conversion and hydrodesulfurization processes.
-To address this, we are working to improve the H-Oil™ process, which already offers conversion rates in excess of 90%, in order to optimize its economic and environmental performance.
+To address this, we are working to improve the H-Oil™ process, which already offers conversion rates in excess of 98%, in order to optimize its economic and environmental performance.
 We have also developed an innovative process enabling the simultaneous production of an ultra-low sulfur marine fuel and high-value distillates: thanks to the integration of desulfurization and conversion operations, its energy and economic efficiency have been optimized.”